pelikhan/pxt-escape/README.md

 The [escape detonator](https://github.com/pelikhan/pxt-escape-bomb),
 is a hidden micro:bit that needs to be disabled by pressing a button

+## Usage

+## onEvent

+Received when a particular event happened on a device in the game.

+## onMessageReceived

+Raised on every message passed in the game.
+Unlike ``onEvent``, provide event id and data payload.

+### onUpdate

+Use this function register the code that renders the current state to the gizmo.
+If the game is lost or won, it will display the correct animation.

 ## Use this extension